Xhosa Wars: Initial British setbacks

 The regular British forces suffered initial setbacks.
-A British column sent to confront the Ngqika chief, Mgolombane Sandile, was delayed at the Amatola Mountains, and the attacking Xhosa captured the centre of the three-mile long wagon train which was not being defended, carrying away the British officer's supply of wine and other supplies.
+A British column sent to confront the Rharhabe King, Sandile kaNgqika, was delayed at the Amatola Mountains, and the attacking Xhosa captured the centre of the three-mile long wagon train which was not being defended, carrying away the British officers' supply of wine and other supplies.
 Large numbers of Xhosa then poured across the border as the outnumbered imperial troops fell back, abandoning their outposts.
-The only successful resistance was from the local Fengu, who heroically defended their villages from the Xhosa forces.
+The only successful resistance was from the local Fengu, who defended their villages from the Xhosa forces.

 On 28 May, a force of 8,000 Xhosa attacked the last remaining British garrison, at Fort Peddie, but fell back after a long shootout with British and Fengu troops.
 The Xhosa army then marched on Grahamstown itself, but was held up when a sizable army of Ndlambe Xhosa were defeated on 7 June 1846 by General Somerset on the Gwangu, a few miles from Fort Peddie.
 However the slow-moving British columns, were considerably hampered by drought and were becoming desperate.
 After much debate, they were forced to call in Stockenström and the local Burgher forces.